joshmakar/stipe-cli-docker-bash/README.md

-# Stipe CLI Bash
+# Stripe CLI Bash
-Stipe bash script and environment for running one-off commands using the Docker Stripe-CLI
+Stripe bash script and environment for running one-off commands using the Docker Stripe-CLI

 ## Installation